 - Fiber optic grass is a cute little plant with unique foliage that prefers moist areas.

-- Northern sea oats has rattle-like seed heads which dangle ornamentally from the plant.
+- Northern sea oats have rattle-like seed heads which dangle ornamentally from the plant.

 - Purple moor grass likes a bit of sun but tolerates shade.